 You have exceeded your shopping time limit and your shopping cart has been emptied.

 The Capital Projects Department directs the programming, design and construction of capital projects for Reston Association.
 This includes the development of project scopes, budgets, and schedules and procurement of all construction-related services (and acquisitions of new assets), additions/modifications to existing assets, and associated infrastructure in support of the mission of the association.
 Capital projects must have a minimum $5,000 value and minimum three year life expectancy.
-The capital projects team comprised of a senior operations manager, project manager, and capital construction supervisor.
+The capital projects team is comprised of a senior operations manager, project manager, and capital construction supervisor.
 Their mission is to “complete projects on time and within budget through proper communication, planning, implementation, and evaluation.”

 Getting projects completed on time and within budget is key to delivering on RA's core values of Service and Stewardship.
 The Capital Projects Department (CPD) is implementing initiatives to improve delivery of projects within the annual portfolio and planning for future projects.

 The project life-cycle of a six-step process used to manage capital projects that require the full set of steps.
 This process is adjustable based on the type and size of the project.
 Many renovation or repair projects may only need a few of the steps.